Huskberry/AxialFluxMotor/Readme.md

  - [ ] Figure out what off the shelf lock nut to use for the main shaft.
  - [ ] Figure out how to to make it IP68.
  - [ ] Figure out how to cool the magnets from the outside of the rotor using ambient air (I'm thinking of implementing an impeller design).
  - [ ] Position the back iron to prevent flux leak.
-Or exlude the backiron to reduce moment of inertia.
+Or exlude the backiron in favor of halback array to reduce moment of inertia.
 I can't see it offering any, if much, mechanical advantage to the working of this machine.
  - [ ] FEM analysis for everything (rotor, stator, fluid flow for cooling, magnetic interactions, heat generation etc).
 This will optimise the design.
 Everything you see here has a tonne of guess work.
  - [ ] Assemble the whole thing from [FreeCAD](https://github.com/FreeCAD).
  - [ ] Figure out the max torque (Suggestions are welcome.
 No idea how to do this).